valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-view-model.md

 ## How to define a view-model

 A view-model is a data class that implements the `ViewModel` interface.
-The interface has a single method `update(task: CamundaTask)` that is used to update the view-model based on the data that is passed to it.
+The interface has a single method `update(task: CamundaTask?)` that is used to update the view-model based on the data that is passed to it.

-The `update()` method is triggered when the update endpoint is called.
+The `update(task: CamundaTask?)` method is triggered when the update endpoint is called.
 This endpoint is called automatically when a change is made in the form.

 ```kotlin
 data class TestViewModel(